 JSE to contend with mixed Asian markets on Monday

-The JSE faces mixed Asian markets on Monday morning, though a firmer Tencent could help support the local bourse.
+The JSE faces mixed Asian markets on Monday morning, with upbeat Chinese data contending with end-of the month trade.

 Would you like to comment on this article or view other readers' comments?